roaked/roaked.github.io/content/docs/code/snake-game/deepqnetwork.md

 ## 1 Reinforcement Deep Q-Network Architecture

 DQN (Deep Q-Network) stands as a RL algorithm rooted in deep learning principles.
-It integrates a Q-Learning algorithm with a deep neural network to address reinforcement learning challenges in expansive state and action spaces.
+It integrates a Q-Learning algorithm with a deep neural network to address RL challenges in expansive state and action spaces.
 In the DQN algorithm, a neural network is employed to approximate the Q function, where states and actions serve as inputs, yielding corresponding Q values as outputs.
 Essentially, the DQN algorithm can be broken down into the following steps:

 - 1. **Initialization**: Initialize a neural network with random weights θ to approximate the Q function Q(s,a,θ).